 - Deep Learning utilizes neural networks with many layers to process large datasets.
 It enhances medical imaging to detect abnormalities, analyzes genomic data to identify genetic markers, and processes speech and text to extract information from clinical notes.

-- Natural Language Processing (NLP) extracts meaningful information from unstructured data such as medical notes and research papers.
+- Natural Language Processing (NLP) extracts meaningful information from unstructured data such as notes and research papers.
 It improves clinical decision-making and patient record-keeping.

 - Computer vision enables computers to interpret and make decisions based on visual data.
-In healthcare, it serves image analysis in radiology, pathology, and dermatology, assisting in the detection and diagnosis of diseases such as cancer and diabetic retinopathy.
+In healthcare, it serves image analysis in radiology, pathology, and dermatology, assisting in the detection and diagnosis of common diseases such as cancer and diabetic retinopathy.

 - Generative AI, finally, can simulate complex biological processes, assist in drug discovery, generate patient education materials, or serve as patient virtual assistants.